hyejeonc/nose-calculations/README.md

 ## Data saved in the output file
-The output file '***.mat' consists of a struct named 'Nose' and this has the following information.
+The output file 'saveName.mat' consists of a struct named 'Nose' and this has the following information.
 All is saved as [number of iteration * 2 * Nt, Ns] array.
 For example, the solution (in the last iteration) of the temperature of the air subsystem during inhalation is: Nose.Ta(end-2*Nt:end-Nt,:)
 For exhalation: Nose.Ta(end-Nt:,:)